sminnee/silverstripe-staticsiteconnector/README.md

 Note: you need to manually create the log file and make sure the webservice can write to it, e.g.
 	#> touch /var/tmp/rewrite_links.log && chmod 766 /var/tmp/rewrite_links.log

+__Note:__ The report BadImportsReport depends on this log file and uses its content for the report, see: staticsiteconntector/code/reports/BadImportsReport.php

 License
 -------